Classifying Blood cells using Convolutional Neural NetworkΒΆ

 batch_size=batch_size)

 Found 17092 files belonging to 8 classes.
-Using 13674 files for training.

 # Next load the validation dataset